Bohui2447/001_Alphafold2-HPOC/README.md

         for folder in sys.argv[1:]:
             run_prediction(folder)
     ```
-- Step 2: In the same directory of your All_Multimer folder, get all the names of the fasta files into the input_folders.txt
+- Step 2: In the same directory of your All_Multimer folder, get all the folder names of the fasta files into the input_folders.txt
     ```bash
     find All_multimer -maxdepth 1 -type d -not -path 'All_multimer' > input_folders.txt
     ```